 - Nonprofit entities

-Eligible schools are considered K-12 school food authorities (SFAs) that participate in the National School Lunch or Breakfast Programs.
-K-12 nonprofit private schools, charter schools, tribal schools, and others that participate in the National School Lunch or Breakfast Programs, but are not associated with an SFA, are also eligible to apply.
+Eligible schools are defined as pre‐K‐12 School Food Authorities (SFAs), non‐profit private schools, charter schools, Indian tribal schools, and others that participate in the National School Lunch or Breakfast Programs.

 - Implementation grants: $50,000 - $100,000